Frequently Asked Questions

-Can I check if my server is affected by any CVE fixed with ReadyKernel?
+How can I check if my server is affected by any security issues fixed with ReadyKernel?

-We suggest you to test your environment with a simple ReadyKernel scanner utility
+You can test your environment with a simple ReadyKernel scanner utility available here: readykernel-scan.

 To scan your server, run